jozue06/dockerteam/README.md

 Copy the new application name for use later.

-### Get Your Heroku API key
-1. Click on your avatar in the upper right, then click `Account Settings`
-2. Near the bottom, you will find `API key`.
-Click the `Reveal` button
-3. Copy the API key
-4. In the project files on your local machine, open `deployment.env.sample` and change `your_api_key_here` to your api key without any qutes.
-13. Rename `deployment.env.sample` to `deployment.env`

 ### Commit changes and push

 At this point, you have everything you need to test and deploy the project.

-4. Make sure all files are added, and commit your changes.
+1. Make sure all files are added, and commit your changes.
-3. Push to the master branch of your remote repository.
+2. Push to the master branch of your remote repository.
-4. Open your Codeship project in a browser.
-5. Click the build to watch it happen.

 When complete and the build is green, you should now be able to navigate to the app with the Heroku provided url `yourappname.heroku.com`.

-If you run into trouble at any point, please submit an [issue here](https://github.com/codeship-library/nodejs-express-todoapp/issues/new).
+If you run into trouble at any point, please submit an [issue here] !!!!(https://github.com/co.